 It means you’re going to eat really well!

 Each year we have guest chefs to keep you happy, inspired and healthy while eating in Ireland.
 Keep reading to discover who will be cooking for us, some of the farms and companies we’ll be supporting, and get a glimpse of a sample menu with photos that will inspire your head and heart.
 We know good food is important to you.
 Read below to get inspired!

 This is Liz Kershaw.
 I met her in a really funny location (ask us if you come on the retreat) and we became instant friends.
 I’m excited to announce that she’ll be cooking for our retreat this September!
 Liz has been in the restaurant industry for over 25 years and has a passion for both food and nutrition.
 Check out her Instagram Account where she chronicles her adventures in baby led weaning with her daughter Ava.

 Liz lives along the Wild Atlantic Way on the Sheep’s Head Peninsula.
 If you get her excited you might get her Cape Code/Boston accent to come out!

-This is Simon Kershaw, husband to Liz, and Ava’s father.
+This is Simon Kershaw, husband to Liz, and father to Ava.
 Simon is a trained Chef and currently works for Gubbeen Farmhouse as a butcher.
 He’ll be helping Liz during the Retreat in September.
-It is our sincere hope that Simon will bring his Roccbox, portable pizza oven, and personalize a night of pizzas for us.
+It is our sincere hope that Simon will bring his Roccbox (a portable pizza oven) and personalize a night of pizzas for us.
 And guess what?
 He did!
 It was magic.
 Simon is Dublin born, loves all things sports, and if you’re lucky, he might teach you a very simple and fun game involving dice:)